 — Seth (Clarinetist/Saxophonist)

 “I have been the drummer in one of the four rotating house bands for the D.C.
-Jazz Jam for about five months, and I hope to do so for a long time to come.
+Jazz Jam.
 The essence of jazz is improvisation that comes from communication with other musicians.
 Home practice is important, but jazz can’t be learned practicing alone.
 For an aspiring jazz musician, whether he or she loves jazz as an avocation or is pursuing music as a profession, opportunities to play with other musicians are essential.
 Jam sessions provide this opportunity.
 Without them, playing opportunities would be out of reach for many amateur and aspiring professional musicians.
 Jam sessions allow a musician to experiment with what he or she has learned, try new things, improve listening, and be creative.
 I have played and studied jazz drums for several decades, and jam sessions have been essential for my development as a musician.

 “The ideal jam session is one where musicians of all skill levels are made to feel welcome in a non-threatening atmosphere.
 There are only four or five regular jam sessions in the D.C. metro area, and they do not all have this quality.
 The DC Jazz Jam does.
-The venue is centrally located in Adams Morgan, the house musicians are accomplished, sitting in is actively encouraged and visiting musicians are made to feel welcome.”
+The house musicians are accomplished, sitting in is actively encouraged and visiting musicians are made to feel welcome.”

 — Alan (Drummer)